sozialhelden/a11yscore/docs/architecture/03-algorithm-equations.md

 - $\beta_k$ is the weight of the sub-category $k$

 ### Region Score
+Finally the a1yy-Score for the entire region or city is computed as the weighted average of the category scores:

 $$ S_{region} = \sum_{n \in N} \alpha_n S_{\mathrm{cat}_n} $$

 Where: